PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/modules/resolvers_Mutation_updatePluginStatus.md

 **`Param`**

-payload provided with the request
+payload provided with the request contains _id of the plugin and orgID of the org that wants to change it's status.

 **`Param`**